-Dr. Cohen will not use liposuction as a method for overall weight loss.
-He uses it solely as a shaping procedure for areas where genetic fat deposits have proven to be resistant to diet and exercise.
-The best results from liposuction occur in body areas where there is reasonable muscle tone, where skin has good elastic quality, and where fat is not excessive.
+Liposuction is not a weight loss technique.
+It is important for us to understand your goals and to evaluate you clinically so that we may guide you toward the best possible outcomes.
+We use liposuction solely as a body shaping procedure for areas where fat deposits have proven to be resistant to diet and exercise.
+The best results from liposuction occur in body areas where there is reasonable muscle tone, where sthe kin has good elastic quality, and where fat is not excessive.
 In cases where there is a significant loss of elasticity, proper cosmetic results may require a combination of both liposuction and surgical skin tightening to remove the excessive loose tissue.

 What is the most fat that can be removed?

-The safe limit for one surgery is five liters.
-But more typically it is not the amount of fat that limits the surgery but how many areas can be safely done during a single surgery. *
+The safe limit for one surgery is five litres.
+But more importantly ,it is not the amount of fat that limits the surgery but how many areas can be safely done during a single surgery. *

 At what age can a patient have liposuction performed?

-Provided all physical criteria are met for liposuction candidacy, liposuction can technically be performed on anyone 15 – 78 years old.
-However, skin elasticity is a primary consideration when performing liposuction.
-As one’s age advances, skin elasticity gets weaker and weaker.
-If Dr. Amron feels the skin’s elasticity is too weak to mould to smaller contours following liposuction, he may recommend another procedure to help you reach your cosmetic goals. *
+Provided all physical criteria are met for liposuction candidacy, liposuction can technically be performed on anyone 15 (with appropriate parental consent) – 75 years old.
+Skin elasticity is a primary consideration when performing liposuction and this will be discussed with you at the time of consultation.
+As one’s age advances, skin elasticity is reduced.
+If Dr Cohen feels the skin’s elasticity is too weak to mould to smaller contours following liposuction, he may recommend another procedure to help you reach your cosmetic goals. *